Privacy-Cost Trade-offs in Smart Electricity Metering Systems: System Model

-While additional energy can be stored in the RB for future use, we do not allow demand rescheduling, so that user's energy demands are always satisfied at the time of request, i.e., we impose: $G_t d \geq U_t d - B_{t-1}$, $\forall t$.
-This leads to the following constraint:
+While additional energy can be stored in the RB for future use, we do not allow demand rescheduling, so that user's energy demands are always satisfied at the time of request, i.e., we impose: $G_t D \geq U_t D - B_{t-1}$, $\forall t$.
+This leads to the following constraint for the EMU at time $t$:

-which is also implicitly verified by the equation expressing the evolution of the energy level in the battery:
+where $t \leq \tau \leq \overline{t+H_F}$.
+This constraint is also implicitly verified by the equation expressing the evolution of the energy level in the battery:

 The power the RB can be charged or discharged at is constrained by $\hat{P}_{c}$ and $\hat{P}_{d}$, respectively.
 Thus, $\forall t$ we have: